litepalette/litepalette.github.io/_drafts/2020-04-19-the-networked.md

 ---
 alayout: post
-title: As Ephemeral as The Digital (Not)
+title: Digital Mattering  As Ephemeral as The Digital (Not)
 ---